SCW-Aberystwyth/Introduction-to-HPC-with-RaspberryPi/_episodes/03-moving-data.md

 ### Copying data using Filezilla

 Filezilla is a graphical SCP/SFTP client available for Windows, Mac and Linux.
-You can download it from https://filezilla-project.org/download.php?type=client
+You can download it from [Filezilla download](https://filezilla-project.org/download.php?type=client)

-Open filezilla and click on file menu and choose ```Site Manager```.
+Open filezilla and type ```sftp://sunbird.swansea.ac.uk``` or ```sftp://hawklogin.cf.ac.uk``` into the host box.
+Enter your username and password in the username/password boxes.

 ![Transferring files using FileZilla](../fig/filezilla1.png)

-A new site will appear under "My Sites".
-Name this site "Super Computing Wales" by clicking on Rename.
-Then enter "sunbird.swansea.ac.uk" or "hawklogin.cf.ac.uk" as the Host, your username as the user name and choose "Ask for password" as the logon type.
-Then click Connect.
-You should now be prompted for your password, go ahead and enter your HPC Wales password and click Ok.
+Click Quickconnect and a connection will be started.
+The first time you connect you will be asked to verify the host key, tick the "Always trust this host, add key to the cache" box to stop this message appearing again in future.

 ![Transferring files using FileZilla](../fig/filezilla2.png)